After two years of losses, airlines expect record revenue - KESQ

 The average per-mile airfare on United and American is about the same as it was in the first quarter of 2019.

-Since business and international travel is still below pre-pandemic level, having overall average fares close to 2019 levels means that domestic leisure customers are paying more than they did, on average, than they did before the pandemic.
+Since business and international travel is still lagging, having overall average fares close to 2019 levels means that domestic leisure travelers are paying more than they did, on average, before the pandemic.

-One reason revenue is expected to be so strong in the second quarter is leisure travelers trying to book the tickets they want for travel later in the year, before the fares go any higher.
+One reason revenue is expected to be so strong in the second quarter is leisure travelers looking to book trips later in the year, before fares go any higher.

 But the bad news for airline passengers is good news for airline investors.
-Shares of American rose 11% in premarket trading, with United shares up 9%.
-And rivals Delta, which reported results last week and also forecast a second quarter return to profitability, and Southwest, which reports results next week, were both up more than 3%.
+Shares of American rose 11% in premarket trading Thursday.
+United shares were up 9%.
+And shares of rivals Delta, which reported results last week, and Southwest, which reports next week, were both up more than 3%.

 The-CNN-Wire